hp294/co886-g6-wiki/CO886_G6_Documentation/Quality-Assurance.md

 Test objectives:<br>

 Ensure that...<br>
-1. The cursor size has increased throughout the application.
+1. The mouse cursor size has increased throughout the application.
-2. The cursor colour has changed to maintain high contrast with the application background.
+2. The mouse cursor colour has changed to maintain high contrast with the application background.

 Tests:<br>
 1. Inspect cursor size in the original version of the application and the extended version.
 Check cursor is larger in the extended version.
 2. Move cursor through each area of the application (console window, tree window, editor window, toolbar) and check cursor maintains size and background contrast.

+Ensure that...<br>
+1. The caret cursor size / shape has been increased in the console window.
+2. The caret cursor colour has changed to maintain high contrast with the application background.

+Tests:<br>
+1. Inspect cursor size in the original version of the application and the extended version.
+Check cursor is larger in the extended version and more visible.
+2. Enter text and press enter to ensure consistent caret.

 **Completion Criteria**
 1. All planned tests have been executed.